morrislaptop/laravel-elixir-useref/README.md

 {
     baseDir: 'resources/views', // the folder for your views
     src: 'app.blade.php', // file to search, false to scan
-    searchLevel: '**/*.php' //How many search levels you want }
+    searchLevel: '**/*.php', //How many search levels you want
+    minifyJs: true, //If you want to minimise the js files
+    minifyCss: true //If you want to minimise the css files }
 ```